MEDIA TOOLKIT 2022

 Welcome to the Carnegie Medal of Philanthropy media toolkit.
-This resource includes links to photos and videos from the October 16, 2019, awards ceremony, including videos of each acceptance speech, profile videos of each medalist, a video about the medal, and links to biographical materials and to the awards citation.
+This resource includes links to photos and videos from the October 13, 2022 awards ceremony, including videos of each acceptance speech, profile videos of each medalist, a video about the medal, and links to the awards citation.
 Please credit Carnegie Medal of Philanthropy.

 For all media inquiries, please email us.